Sabirah42/Serverless_CICD/README.md

 Set up an [EC2 instance](https://docs.aws.amazon.com/ec2/index.html) using the [CloudFormation]((https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)) [template](deploy_ec2_network_v1.json) provided in this repo and install Jenkins on it.

-> :information_source: This and the following few tasks related with Jenkins and CI/CD are likely to take some time and dedicated research.
-It is also likely that you encounter some obstacles along the way, so this is a great chance to get hands-on and sharpen your debugging skills, read through logs and error messages.
+> :information_source: The Jenkins-related taasks are likely to take some time and dedicated research.
+It is also likely that you encounter some obstacles along the way, so this is a great chance to get hands-on and sharpen your debugging skills by finding and reading through logs and error messages.
 You can do this!

 ### Some hints

 1. The template is made to work pretty much as is.
 The *only section you need to modify* is the identifier for the S3 bucket you created previously.
 Can you spot where you need to add it?
 2. Using the template, you will need to create something called a **stack** using the CloudFormation template on AWS.
-3. You will know you have successfully installed Jenkins after you open your `EC2 instance public http url` on the browser and you get a `Getting Started` window with the following title: `Unlock Jenkins`.
+3. You will know you have successfully installed Jenkins if when you open the **public IPv4 DNS address** of your EC2 instance in the browser, you get a `Getting Started` page with the following title: `Unlock Jenkins`.
 4. Once you've unlocked Jenkins, install the plugins it recommends.

 ### Check your understanding